-The two-hand control device requires constant, concurrent pressure by the operator to activate the machine.
+The two-hand control device requires that the operator press down and hold buttons at the same time to activate the machine.
 This kind of control requires a part-revolution clutch, brake, and a brake monitor if used on a power press.
 With this type of device, the operator's hands are required to be at a safe location (on control buttons) and at a safe distance from the danger area while the machine completes its closing cycle.

 To consider a part of a machine to be machine safeguarded by location, the dangerous moving part of a machine must be positioned so that those areas are not accessible or do not present a hazard to a worker during the normal operation of the machine.
 This can be accomplished in two ways:

 The feeding process can be machine guarded by location if a safe distance can be maintained to protect the worker's hands.
 The dimensions of the stock being worked on may provide adequate safety.

 For instance, if the stock is several feet long and only one end of the stock is being worked on, the operator may be able to hold the opposite end while the work is being performed.
 An example would be a single-end punching machine.
 However, depending upon the machine, protection might still be required for other personnel.